Is The Family Bed An Option For You?

 Plus, you hear horror stories and expert warnings about the dangers of the family bed.

 One of the most common bedtime problems parents face is children not “staying in bed.”
 A common solution is to let children climb into bed with you.
-“Family beds” or “shared sleep” is one option millions of parents worldwide practice.
+“Family beds,” “co-sleeping,” or “shared sleep” is one option millions of parents worldwide practice.
 It is an option, however, that is controversial, particularly in the United States, and could even be dangerous.
-So this article looks more closely at bonding and physical touch during early child development years because it stimulates brain development.
+There are many myths about co-sleeping, so this article looks more closely at bonding and physical touch during early child development years because it stimulates brain development.

 Here are some quick facts about Family Beds: